Nashville-Software-School-Assessments/python-interview-sql/README.md

 ## Testing Locally

 ### Testing with Postman
-1. Running the server: `flask run`
+1. Running the server: Use the debug panel to run the server.
+The `launch.json` file is already set up so press play to start the debugger.
 2. In Postman the url's to use are

     1. Testing **`get_all_parks`**: `http://localhost:5000/parks`